MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-very-small-kmdf--driver.md

 }
 ```

 [*DriverEntry*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nc-wdm-driver_initialize) is the entry point for all drivers, like `Main()` is for many user mode applications.
 The job of *DriverEntry* is to initialize driver-wide structures and resources.
-In this example, you printed "Hello World" for *DriverEntry*, configured the driver object to register your next callback's entry point for creating a *device object*, then created the driver object and returned.
+In this example, you printed "Hello World" for *DriverEntry*, configured the driver object to register your *EvtDeviceAdd* callback's entry point, then created the driver object and returned.

 The driver object acts as the parent object for all other framework objects you might create in your driver, which include device objects, I/O queues, timers, spinlocks, and more.
 For more information about framework objects, see [Introduction to Framework Objects](../wdf/introduction-to-framework-objects.md).